netzero-labs/netzero/docs/capacity/Powerwall-Capacity.md

 9,800 Wh / (100% - 30%) = 14,000 Wh
 ```

-This calculation is repeated for multiple days to achieve a statistically significant result.
+This calculation is repeated with data for multiple different days, to achieve a statistically significant result.
 Through experimentation, we have determined the most representative days for accurate capacity estimation.

 ## Accuracy

-After finalizing the capacity estimation methodology, we evaluated its accuracy by comparing our estimates with the reported diagnostic capacity values (ground-truth capacity).
-This comparison, conducted on over one thousand Powerwalls, showed an average capacity error of less than 2%, confirming the reliability of our estimates.
+After finalizing the capacity estimation methodology, we evaluated its accuracy by comparing the estimates with the reported diagnostic capacity values (ground-truth capacity).
+This comparison, conducted on over one thousand Powerwalls, showed an average capacity error of less than 2%, confirming the reliability of the estimates.

 ## Troubleshooting